 Gingivitis: Some streptococcal species may be involved in gingival (gum) infections and these can produce bad breath.
 This can also result from infections in the sinuses, the back of the throat and other upper respiratory areas.
 The odor is that of destroyed tissue rather than products produced by the bacteria. ...Read more

 Several things: There are many causes for bad breath.
 Among the more common are gingivitis (inflammed or infected gums), possibly from poor brushing and flossing, and little stones that are formed in the holes in your tonsils, called tonsilloliths.
 There are more rare causes too.
 If good brushing and flossing doesn't help, you might see your dentist, primary doctor or nurse practitioner for help. ...Read moreSee 2 more doctor answers

-- Talk to a doctor online
+- Talk to a doctor live online for free

 - Does fluoxetine cause bad breath?

-- Does thyroid cause bad breath?
+- Does tonsillitis cause bad breath?